Jkwok0714/MicroProjects/README.md

 Eventually received a lot of edits to make it work more like a slide viewer, which probably caused some mess.

+## CSV Compare

+Load a CSV and view its contents in a table view.
+Also allows quickly comparing the data between rows.

 ## Slideshow

 Slide show viewer for family picture viewing.